techiepr/SQL/README.md

-Hello, This is place holder for all the SQL Queries I wrote.
+Hello There, This is a place holder for all the SQL Queries I wrote.